TrDA-hab/Projects/Stepper motor/README.md

    - DRV8825 - https://lastminuteengineers.com/drv8825-stepper-motor-driver-arduino-tutorial/
    - TMC2208 - https://wiki.fysetc.com/TMC2208/
  - Don't forget to customize the microstep (MS1/MS2/MS3) for your needs.
+ - Remember to set the current limiting for your stepper motor driver.

 # 1. One stepper motor (minimum configuration):
 ### Device List: